vincentdnl/operativeai/README.md

 ### Ollama

 This project uses Ollama for the local models.
-To get Ollama running, run the following command:
+To get Ollama running (with GPUs), run the following command:

 ```bash
 docker run -d --gpus=all -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama